 The Ethical Framework says I should work ‘within my competence’.
 What does that means if I start working online or by phone?

 You'll need to make this decision yourself, together with advice from your supervisor.
 Refer to the online and phone therapy competence framework for guidance.

 In usual circumstances, it would always be wise to have dedicated training to fully meet these, but you may feel you can largely meet them with support of resources and your individual knowledge and expertise.
 If you're in any doubt, seek further advice from your supervisor before you start.

 I don’t have a computer at home.
-Is it ok for me to use a phone or tablet to work with my clients?
+Is it ok for me to use a phone or tablet to work online with my clients?

 There are security implications that are relevant to smartphones and tablets as well as computers.
 You'll need to ensure your devices are adequately protected and your procedures are safe and ethical.

 You should password protect any devices you use to communicate with clients.
 You'll also need to ensure you install anti-virus software and the manufacturer's latest updates.

 Many of the secure platforms have versions that perform well on a phone or tablet, but they have limitations and you may not feel sufficiently connected to your client.